Hemmingsson/Freeze/README.md

 ### Developing
-The following tasks can be used when you want to start developing the extension and want to enable live reload -
+The following tasks can be used when you want to start developing the extension

 - `npm run chrome-watch`
 - `npm run firefox-watch`

-### Packaging
-Run `npm run dist` to create a zipped, production-ready extension for each browser.
-You can then upload that to the appstore.

 ## Credits